Title IX and Non-Discrimination Notice

-Hoosier Academies Network of Schools (Hoosier-Indianapolis & Insight School of Indiana will consistently apply the same “standard of evidence” in all formal complaints, in making a determination of responsibility.
-Per Title IX regulations, there are two “standard of evidence” options,
+Hoosier Academies Network of Schools will consistently apply the same “standard of evidence” in all formal complaints in making a determination of responsibility.
+Per Title IX regulations, there are two “standard of evidence” options:

-- Preponderance of evidence – a majority of the evidence proves a fact.
-Mathematically, it would be more than 50% of the evidence.
+Preponderance of evidence—A majority of the evidence proves a fact.
+Mathematically, it would be more than 50 percent of the evidence.

-- Clear and convincing evidence – a heightened standard which requires more than a preponderance of evidence to prove a fact.
+Clear and convincing evidence—A heightened standard which requires mor than a preponderance of evidence to prove a fact.
 One definition of clear and convincing evidence is something that is highly and substantially more probable than not.

-Hoosier Academies Network of Schools (Hoosier-Indianapolis & Insight School of Indiana will apply the following “standard of evidence” – Preponderance of Evidence.
+Hoosier Academies Network of Schools will apply the following “standard of evidence”—Preponderance of Evidence.
 The same standard of evidence for formal complaints will be applied for formal complaints against all parties, including but not limited to students, employees, and teachers.

 Disciplinary Sanctions and Remedies